NZ Herald

 A ratbag, a funny guy, and even a s***head sometimes - that’s how the family of murdered Mongrel Mob member Dean Kahukiwa remembered him in court today.

-Kahukiwa, known by loved ones as Deanie boy or D-RED, was shot five times in his Horowhenua home in September 2023, in retribution for a beating he had allegedly meted out to his then partner.
+Kahukiwa, known by loved ones as Deanie Boy or D-RED, was shot five times in his Horowhenua home in September 2023, in retribution for a beating he had allegedly meted out to his partner, Jade Oldridge.

-But the 32-year-old’s body wasn’t discovered until nine days later when firefighters were called to the blaze at the Reeve St house in Foxton.
+But the 32-year-old’s body wasn’t discovered until nine days later, when firefighters were called to a fire at the Reeve St house in Foxton.

-There was heavy security in the High Court at Wellington as four people were sentenced by Justice Karen Grau in relation to his death and the subsequent blaze.
+There was heavy security in the High Court at Wellington as four people were sentenced by Justice Karen Grau in relation to his death and the subsequent fire.

-Spaces in the public gallery were limited to 14 each for the victims’ and defendants’ families, with uniformed police stationed outside the courtroom.
+Spaces in the public gallery were limited to 14 each for the families of the victim and defendants, with uniformed police stationed outside the courtroom.

 Advertisement